Dillon-Benson/Dillon-Benson.github.io/source/_posts/2013-07-20-how-to-use-the-terminal-part-2.markdown

 touch bar
 {% endcodeblock %}
 where "bar" would be the name of the newly created file.
-As you can see the name of the command was "touch" an it has 1 argument specifying the name of the file.
+As you can see the name of the command was "touch" and it has 1 argument specifying the name of the file.
 In these cases the name of file would be "foo" or "bar".
 Deleting files is pretty straight foward.
 You do this with the "rm" command. "rm" is short for remove.
 Just like the "touch" command, "rm" takes 1 argument specifying the name of the file that you wish to delete.
 Let's say you have a file named "foo".
 When you use the "ls" command you should see something like this:
 {% img /images/ls-foo.png %}
 See the file named "foo".
 Now you want to delete it.
 To do that you would just use: